The natural progression of rock climbing

 The ultimate progression in rock climbing is the old-school form of climbing.
 Traditional climbing or trad climbing is not something that most fair-weather climbers will appreciate.
 Trad climbing is done on rock faces without any fixed protection.
 The route has no bolted hangers hence lead climbers need to carry and place protection devices such as cams or nuts as they progress up the wall.

 The protections are placed into the natural cracks and crevices in the wall.
 This protection will arrest the fall of the lead climber preventing him or her from hitting the ground.
-Because the route is not bolted so it is harder to know where to go hence lead climbers need to route find as they climb.
+Because the route is not bolted it is harder to know where to go hence lead climbers need to route find as they climb.

 Traditional multipitch climbing